|Country of origin||Australia|

 Given cats are carnivores it would be better to see Meat as its own classification, but the reality is the percentage wouldn’t look appealing.
 They’ve included field peas and mung beans in this category.
 Let’s say the top five ingredients are equal distributions of 18%.
 That would make the meat content approximately 36%, so only a third of the food – not so appealing (but a more realistic reality).

 With the 44% vegetables, fruit, and oils, most of this will be the potato and tapioca.
 The fruits and oils are all in very small amounts further down the ingredients.

 So there you go, there’s some labelling trickery for you.
 All manufacturers do it, so it’s not something bad about Black Hawk par se.

 If this has helped you please take the time to share it to other Australian pet owners.
 Thank you 🙂

 Where to buy?

-Chicken meal as the main ingredient, some decent ingredients throughout.
+Chicken and turkey meal as the main ingredients, and decent inclusions throughout.

 * Carbohydrates aren’t listed on pet food labels.
 This value is calculated based on levels of protein, fat, moisture, and ash.
 Estimated values for moisture and ash have been used where these values haven’t been given (moisture of 10%, and ash of 8%).